Online Retail Sales Training

 Face-to-face training, which is ultimately where you want your associates to excel—face-to-face conversions

-A great sales trainer is easily understood, is engaging, and makes the time pass quickly.
-Online it can be bundled into your own sales academy.
+A great sales trainer is easily understood, engaging, and makes time pass quickly.
+It can also be bundled online into your own sales academy.

 The stumbling blocks of in-person retail sales training include: